drparadox99/Machine-Learning-Time-Series-Forecasting-Project/README.md

 - **SegRNN**
 - **Other novel architectures**

-The goal is to determine which architecture performs best across different time series data characteristics, such as seasonality, trend, and noise levels.
+The goal is to determine which architecture performs best across different time series data characteristics, across three forecasting approaches (local, global and clustering).
+For the forecasting approach, the clustrering algorthms used include K-Means, Optics and SOM algorithms (found in /clustering_files).

 ## Datasets